Is Gluten Free Making You Fat?

 What all starches have in common is that they quickly turn to sugar after you eat them.
 In other words, starches spike your blood sugar similar to the way that candy does.
 And as most of us know, sugar causes an insulin rush, and therefore makes you fat.

 So really, it isn’t that a GF diet makes you fat.
 It’s that a starch-heavy diet filled with simple carbohydrates does.*

 And lo and behold, those who switch to a “transition” GF diet tend to eat more carbohydrates on average than when they ate the Standard American Diet (accurately abbreviated “SAD”).

-My husband and I have a fun habit of finding the most unhealthy-looking, packaged sugary thing we can find in the grocery store and mockingly try to convince the other, “But look!
+A colleague and I have a fun habit of finding the most unhealthy-looking, packaged sugary thing we can find in the grocery store and mockingly try to convince the other, “But look!
 It’s gluten free!
 So it’s gotta be good for you!”